Prepare for a great experience. Our mission is to make you feel comfortable & to answer your concerns on the same day you attend our meeting.

-We work in cooperation with many local groups including: National Alliance on Mental Illness (NAMI), Depression and Bipolar Support Alliance (DBSA), Mental Health Association of Southeastern Pennsylvania, Abington Memorial Hospital, Horsham Clinic, American Foundation for Suicide Prevention, Collaborative Care in Abington, and Montgomery County Emergency Service.
+We work in cooperation with many local groups including: National Alliance on Mental Illness (NAMI), Depression and Bipolar Support Alliance (DBSA), Mental Health Partnerships, (formerly Mental Health Association of Southeastern Pennsylvania,) Abington/Jefferson Memorial Hospital, Horsham Clinic, American Foundation for Suicide Prevention, Collaborative Care in Abington, and Montgomery County Emergency Service.

 The Compass, Spring 2017 is now available.
 Click here to download.

 NOTE: If you’re on psych meds – especially lithium – take precautions in the hot weather.
 Wear sunscreen and drink plenty of WATER.
 View website here.

 Interested in The Power Program of Montco?
 Learn about job prospects.
 Click here.